cliche23/shell-deployer/README.md

 # Shell Deployer

-Shell Deployer is a simple bash shell based deployment tool designed to streamline the deployment process of Laravel and Node.js projects via GitLab CI/CD pipelines.
+Shell Deployer is a simple bash shell based deployment tool designed to streamline the deployment process of Laravel, Wordpress and Node.js projects via GitLab CI/CD pipelines.
 It simplifies the deployment steps, making it easy to deploy projects to various environments with minimal configuration.

 ## Getting Started

 To use deployer in your project, add npx deployment script call in your `.gitlab-ci.yml` file with the necessary configurations.
-Below are examples for both Laravel and Node.js projects.
+Below are examples for both Laravel, Wordpress and Node.js projects.

 ### Node.js GitLab CI Example